Wondering how to get involved in your community and be more civically engaged in 2022? This is the place for you.

 HELPING OUR LOCAL YOUTH SUCCEED

-After a year of semi-normalcy, Philly schools are looking forward to resuming in-person learning, giving city kids the academic, social-emotional, and physical support they need to grow up to be citizens.
+Philly schools in every corner of the city are dedicated to giving their students the academic, social-emotional, and physical support they need to grow up to be citizens.
 No matter if you don’t have a student at home: Philly’s kids, Philly’s educators are ours, and we Philadelphians should do our part to help our young people succeed.

 SUPPORT LOCAL ARTS, BUSINESSES, MORE 🛍

-It may seem kind of silly, but the simple action of getting out and doing things can go a long way in helping your city to thrive.
-Just think about it — you’re helping to create an image of a town that’s alive and bustling.
-That’s great for morale.
-And perhaps more importantly you’re buying food and drinks and merchandise from local restaurant, bar and boutique owners — all of whom need the leg up.
-So, get out and find something fun to do in Philly this weekend, and even further down the road this spring.
+It may seem kind of silly, but the simple action of getting out and doing things can go a long way in helping our city thrive.
+Just think about it — you’re helping create a place that’s alive and bustling.
+That’s great for morale — and even greater for the local restaurants, bars, boutiques, arts venues, and public spaces whom need a leg up.
+So, get out and find something fun to do in Philly this weekend, and further down the road this fall.
 We all deserve it!

 These awesome breweries in Philly, aren’t just a great place to indulge in samples or sip a pint of pilsner.
 They’re businesses that provide good jobs and give back to their communities and nonprofit organizations across the nation.
 These spots have helped raise funds for local flood and tornado victims, people experiencing homelessness, families impacted by mental illness and much more.
-So go ahead and raise a glass to these breweries in Philadelphia that are raising the bar on doing good.
+Raise a glass to these breweries in Philadelphia that raise the bar on doing good.

 While 46 percent of the population in Philly is Black, only 2.5 percent of businesses with more than one employee are Black-owned.
 And many of those businesses have been harder hit during the pandemic than those owned by white entrepreneurs.
-Do your part to keep them afloat—and maybe even encourage other Black people to open businesses of their own—by eating, drinking and shopping at the spots on our list of local Black-owned businesses that do good.
+Do your part to keep them afloat by eating, drinking and shopping at the spots on our list of local Black-owned businesses that do good.

-Among the many reasons Americans volunteer to serve in the military is that most noble of callings: to serve their fellow citizens.
-And that calling doesn’t end when they hang up their uniforms.
 Veterans are among the most civically engaged citizens in the country.
 Many of them are also entrepreneurs: Some 2.4 million businesses nationwide are majority-owned by veterans, about 9 percent of all small businesses in the country.
-Here, discover 15-plus businesses in and around Philly run by vets.
+Here, find 15-plus businesses in and around Philly run by vets.
 For more, browse Greater Philadelphia Veterans Network’s directory.Friends of the Wissahickon celebrate Earth Day by cleaning up on Harvey St.